 From Release 17.1R1 onward, the VLAN option in the Add Filter Criteria section of the Create Report Definition page and the filter support for the VLAN column on the View Logical Interface page have been removed.

 From Junos Space Platform Release 16.1R2 onward, the upgrade-related logs at

-/var/jmp_upgradeare added to the troubleshooting logs.
+/var/jmp_upgradehave been added to the troubleshooting logs.

 From Release 17.1R1 onward, Junos Space Platform boot menu accepts text inputs, such as reinstall, when you install the Junos Space Platform software from USB drives.
 In versions earlier than Release 17.1R1, the boot menu supports only numerical values.
 From Release 17.1R1 onward, when you do a reinstall, the software restarts and a local reboot occurs by default.
 Previously, you had to connect to the console and manually trigger a reboot.